This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-Here are a few ways to customize your red beans and rice:
+Here are a few simple ways to change up your single serving red beans and rice:

-• Beans Only: Leave out the sausage for a lighter version.
+• Beans Only: Leave out the sausage for a lighter version that’s still full of flavor.

-• Tomato-Based: Stir in diced tomatoes for added depth.
+• Tomato-Based: Stir in a small amount of diced tomatoes for a slightly tangy, richer sauce.

 How To Make Red Beans And Rice For One

-These step-by-step photos and instructions help you visualize how to make a small batch of red beans and rice.
+These step-by-step photos and instructions help you visualize how to make a single serving of Louisiana red beans and rice.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Sauté the vegetables: In a 2-quart saucepan, heat the oil over medium heat.
+1. Cook the Vegetables: In a 2-quart saucepan, heat the oil over medium heat.
 Add the celery, onions, bell pepper, garlic, and Creole seasoning.
-Cook, stirring occasionally, for 2 minutes.
+Cook, stirring occasionally, for about 2 minutes.

-1. Cook the sausage: Add the sliced sausage and cook for another 2 minutes, flipping occasionally.
+2. Add the Sausage: Stir in the sliced sausage and cook for another 2 minutes, turning occasionally.

-1. Add the beans and broth: Stir in the red beans, broth, hot sauce, and thyme.
+1. Add the Beans and Broth: Stir in the red beans, chicken broth, hot sauce, and thyme.

 • Canned beans: Use 1 cup of broth.

-• Dried beans: Start with 2 1/2 cups of broth.
-As they cook, add more broth if needed, 1/4 cup at a time, up to 3 cups total.
+• Dried beans: Start with 2½ cups and add more as needed, ¼ cup at a time, up to 3 cups total.

-1. Simmer: Bring to a boil, then reduce heat to medium-low.
+1. Simmer: Bring to a boil, then reduce the heat to medium-low.
 Simmer gently, stirring occasionally.

 • Canned beans: Cook for about 30 minutes.

-• Pre-soaked dried beans: Cook for 1 to 1 1/2 hours, or until tender.
-Add broth as needed to keep the consistency saucy and the beans soft.
+• Pre-soaked dried beans: Cook for 1 to 1½ hours, or until tender.
+Add more broth as needed to keep the mixture saucy and the beans soft.

-1. Finish the dish: Stir in the butter until melted.
-Mash a few beans with the back of a spoon to thicken the sauce.
+1. Finish the Dish: Stir in the butter until melted.
+Lightly mash a few beans with the back of a spoon to thicken the sauce.

-red beans with rice and sausage in a small pot.
+louisiana red beans and rice with sausage in a small pot.

 1. Serve: Spoon the red beans and sausage over cooked rice.
 Garnish with sliced green onions, if desired.